BoraComert/Bora-DSA210-Project/README.md

 5. Climate of the Countries with the most tourists come from will be analyzed and put into cold or hot weather categories.

+**Economic Conditions Analysis**

+1. Median income of citizens of foreign countries will be compared against Turkish Citizens.

+2.